Social trading

 Social trading is a form of investing that allows investors to observe the trading behavior of their peers and expert traders.
 The primary objective is to follow their investment strategies using copy trading or mirror trading.
 Social trading requires little or no knowledge about financial markets.

 History

 One of the first social trading platforms was Collective2] which began offering a social trading functionality to retail traders as early as 2003 (preceding ZuluTrade by four years).
 In 2010, social trading started to achieve a greater degree of mainstream appeal with eToro, followed by Wikifolio in 2012.
 Europe-based NAGA, listed on Frankfurt Stock Exchange since 2017, claims more than EUR 27 billion was traded on its platform in the second half of 2019.
-Some of the contemporary social trading platforms other than the ones mentioned already are Trading Motion, iSystems, and FX Junction, among others.
+Some of the other contemporary social trading platforms and tech providers are Trading Motion, Brokeree Solutions, iSystems, and FX Junction, among others.